DrupalizeMe/vagrant-intro-series/08-install-drupal/README.md

-# Lesson Title: Install Drupal with Drush
+# Lesson Title: Installing Drupal with Drush

 Major Objective: By the end of this lesson you will be able to install Drupal via Drush from within your Vagrant instance.